Coven (band)

 Coven is an American rock band formed in Chicago in the late 1960s.
-They had a top 40 hit in 1971 with the song "One Tin Soldier", the theme song of the movie Billy Jack.
+They had a top 40 hit in 1971 with the song "One Tin Soldier", the theme song of the movie Billy Jack, and are widely credited as pioneers of occult rock.

-Coven is composed of vocalist Jinx Dawson, bassist Greg "Oz" Osborne, guitarist Chris Neilsen, keyboardist Rick Durrett (later replaced by John Hobbs), and drummer Steve Ross.
+Coven was originally composed of vocalist Jinx Dawson, bassist Greg "Oz" Osborne, guitarist Chris Neilsen, keyboardist Rick Durrett (later replaced by John Hobbs), and drummer Steve Ross.
 In addition to pioneering occult rock with lyrics and aesthetics that explicitly deal in themes of Satanism and witchcraft, they are recognized by metal fans and metal historians as being the band that introduced the "sign of the horns" to rock, metal and pop culture, as seen on their 1969 debut album release Witchcraft Destroys Minds & Reaps Souls.

 History

 Jinx Dawson and Oz Osborne played together in the Indianapolis group Him, Her and Them, and formed Coven with Ross in Chicago around or before 1967.
 In 1967 and 1968 they toured alongside Jimmy Page's Yardbirds, the Alice Cooper Band, and Vanilla Fudge.
 Coven signed with Mercury Records and released their debut album, Witchcraft Destroys Minds & Reaps Souls, in 1969.

 The music on the album was considered underground rock; what made it distinctive was the heavy emphasis on diabolical subject matter, including songs such as "The White Witch of Rose Hall" (based on the story of Annie Palmer), "For Unlawful Carnal Knowledge", "Black Sabbath" and "Dignitaries of Hell".
 The album concluded with a 13-minute track of chanting and Satanic prayers called "Satanic Mass" (written by their producer, Bill Traut, of Dunwich Productions, and described as "the first Black Mass to be recorded, either in written words or in audio").
 This Satanic Mass was also the first time Latin phrases such as "Ave Satanas" were used in occult rock music, a preceding influence to later Satanic metal and black metal songs that include such lyrics.
 Also included inside the album was Coven's infamous Black Mass poster, showing members of the group displaying the sign of the horns as they prepared for a Satanic ritual over a nude Dawson lying on an altar.

 Unwanted publicity came to the band in the form of a sensationalistic Esquire magazine issue entitled "Evil Lurks in California" (Esquire, March 1970), which linked counterculture interest in the occult to Charles Manson and the Tate-La Bianca murders, while also mentioning the Witchcraft Destroys Minds & Reaps Souls album and its Black Mass material.
 As a result, the album was pulled from circulation.